johannst/matcha-threads/README.md

-# match-threads
+# matcha-threads

 A simple and unsafe implementation of cooperative-multitasking in userspace (see [fibers][fiber_wiki]).

-`match-threads` were born after being bored and feeling low-"levelish".
+`matcha-threads` were born after being bored and feeling low-"levelish".

 ## License
 This project is licensed under the [MIT](LICENSE) license.